-So, yeah, on one level, it’s a trans play.
+So yeah, on one level, it’s a trans play.
 But that doesn’t get it, either, because it’s also a play about a lot of opposites.
 Including, though not limited to: love versus violence, patriarchy versus matriarchy, liberation versus limitation, and the quest for individuality versus the need to belong.

 Am I over-intellectualizing Hir?
 Yes.
 More than anything, it is a play that converts intellectual matter to emotional energy.
-And in that sense it’s sort of like E=mc2.
+And in that sense it’s like E=mc2.
 Maybe you don’t understand it, but you sure as heck will feel its effects.
 I recommend the experience.
 This play, chronicling the explosion of a nuclear family, is extremely good.